 The testing results are reported in Table 1.
 For each type of samples, the table shows the total number of tested sample programs, FNs (false negatives) and FPs (false positives).
 We can see that Secom was able to correctly discard all malware samples on two servers, but falsely determine two benign samples to be malicious.
+The false positives are resulted because two benign programs exhibited behaviors of type I and IV, i.e., modifying registry for auto-startup and reading sensitive files.
 Hence, the FN rate and FP rate of Secom are 0% and 4% respectively.
 Moreover, all of the benign applications which were mixed together with the malware samples can work smoothly after being committed into the host environment.
 In other words, the commitment process does not have impact on the internal consistency of the benign changes that coexist with malicious ones in the same VM.